 Our final suggestion for planning a virtual happy hour is to create engagement.
 Creating engagement is important for any event, because it makes the event worthwhile for attendees.

 Here are a few easy ways to create engagement at your virtual happy hour.

 If you have an audience that likes to play games, there are several games that can be played virtually.
 Such as the following:

 - Jackbox Games

 Virtual Photo Booth:

 Another activity you can include at your virtual happy hour is a virtual photo booth.
-Snapbar’s virtual booth instant is low maintenance, easy to use, and fun for attendees to interact with.
+Snapbar’s virtual photo booth app, Snapshot, is low maintenance, easy to use, and fun for attendees to interact with.
 Plus, if you include a gallery link then your attendees can see all the photos taken during your virtual happy hour.

 The most important thing to remember when planning your virtual happy hour is to have fun and keep it simple.
 The main purpose of a virtual happy hour is to create a place to relax and connect with one another.
 Deciding to host one, means you’re already on your way there!